nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/ANGULAR_BASICS.md

 });
 ```

-To output these in our HTML, we use the `ng-repeat` helper.
-The syntax is different than Handlebars, though.
+To display these in our HTML, we use the `ng-repeat` directive.

 ```html
 <div>